Sleeping in airports

 Airport somnambulists view their unusual napping technique as much more than merely a solution for really long layovers.
 This is sleeping as an extreme sport.

-Some of the most ardent and frequent posters at SleepingInAirports.com (www.sleepinginairports.com) actually head out to the nearest airport to catch a few Zzzzs even when they don't have a plane to catch (though that option has gotten infinitely more difficult since 9/11 moved the security bar in many airports from the gangway way back to just after the ticket windows—which puts it well before the best sleeping areas within the terminal).
+Some of the most ardent and frequent posters at SleepingInAirports.net (www.sleepinginairports.net) actually head out to the nearest airport to catch a few Zzzzs even when they don't have a plane to catch (though that option has gotten infinitely more difficult since 9/11 moved the security bar in many airports from the gangway way back to just after the ticket windows—which puts it well before the best sleeping areas within the terminal).

 The site works with an inherent sense of humor and an acknowledgement that this option is, indeed, far from a suite at the Ritz.

 Anyone who has passed the night in an airport can log in and post their own comments, with star ratings and everything.

 You very quickly get a good sense of where to head at each airport (apparently, Terminal 2 is tops at London Heathrow—which offers a better rest than Stansted, though Gatwick is considered better than either), and most users post useful instructions; here's a snippet from the Heathrow write-ups:

 "...Once into terminal 2, go down the big wide corridor to gate 5.
 A little further on, there are some very comfortable curvy, cushioned benches, about seven feet long and with no arms!
 Perfect!
 The airport staff don't care if you sleep there, and it is very quiet...."

 There are also section for "Airport Sleeping Tips," a best and worst list, funniest stories, photos of perfect sleeping spots at actual airports, and more.
 In all, a fun and potentially useful site, though I would add a caveat of my own.